awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Physical-Verification/modules/05-submit-blackbox.md

 ## Step 3: black_box with ambit

 1. Edit the runme script to uncomment the command under #cmd3 (comment cmd1 and cmd2).
 This command provides for heat map generation.
-VUE automatically reads and creates the heat map tab in the VUE GUI. -hm --> top-cell heat map, -hm_cell --> subcell heat map
+VUE automatically reads and creates the heat map tab in the VUE GUI.

+    -hm --> top-cell heat map

+    -hm_cell --> subcell heat map

-1. Edit black_box.rs configuration file by uncommenting the following lines: ambit --> this will enable ICV to read polygons till the value provided from the reference layer. clip_region = false --> to consider the entire polygon which is interacting with the ambit region.
-By default, it is true i.e. to clip polygons till the exclude region. keep_layers --> list of layers which are kept in their entirety for specified DRC black_box region cells.
+1. Edit black_box.rs configuration file by uncommenting the following lines:

+    ambit --> this will enable ICV to read polygons till the value provided from the reference layer.

+    clip_region = false --> to consider the entire polygon which is interacting with the ambit region.
+By default, it is true i.e. to clip polygons till the exclude region.

+    keep_layers --> list of layers which are kept in their entirety for specified DRC black_box region cells.

     ![](../imgs/icv-bbox-cmd3-config.jpg)